taltman/taltman.github.io/_posts/2020-04-05-all-public-primers.md

 * EU-Drosten-N's probe Tm is not at least 6 degrees Celsius higher than the primers' Tm
 * EU-Drosten-RdRP-P1 and EU-Drosten-RdRP-P2: forward primer has five out of five 3' bases as G/C (GC clamp)
 * EU-Drosten-RdRP-P1 probe: 20 out of 32 sequences have high-temperature hairpin loops
-* EU-Drosten-RdRP-P1: 28 out of 32 explicit primer-probe sets have less than 6 degrees Celsius difference between prome Tm and primer Tm
+* EU-Drosten-RdRP-P1: 28 out of 32 explicit primer-probe sets have less than 6 degrees Celsius difference between probe Tm and primer Tm
 * EU-Drosten-RdRP-P2 probe: has a very high hairpin loop Tm of 79.14 degrees Celsius
 * EU-Drosten-RdRP-P2: explicit primer-probe sets have less than 6 degrees Celsius difference between probe Tm and primer Tm